 Any information that we produce is available in alternative formats on request.
 Please ask a member of our admin team or one of our Counsellors if you would like something produced in a different format.

-The Counsellors are usually able to provide a supporting statement for Extenuating Circumstances if you have been or are coming for counselling during the period that you feel your studies have been affected.
+The Counsellors are usually able to provide a supporting statement for Exceptional Circumstances if you have been or are coming for counselling during the period that you feel your studies have been affected.
 But we cannot usually provide a statement if this is not the case, and suggest you contact the Student Hub for advice on who might be able to provide a supporting statement for your claim, if this is needed.

 Making an appointment